bernhardsen/aoc2023_rust/README.md

 Kinda meh problem and implementation.
 I don't link how much code I ended up with.
 I think the worst part is the "Figure out what shape the start square is".
 That could probably be written very differently.

+### Day 11: Cosmic Expansion
+Fun problem.
+Not that difficult.
+It was all about counting the number of expansions we crossed, instead of materializing them on the map, and actually calculating distances.

+### Day 12: The one we skipped
+I tried this one in C#, but eventually gave up.
+Part 1 was not that bad, but part 2 too difficult.
+I might return to this one later.

+### Day 13: Point of Incidence
+Fun one.
+Important thing here for part 2 was to make sure to ignore the original reflection, because changing/fixing the smudge, might not invalidate the original one.
+It worked as long as the new reflection was earlier in the search than the original.
+It was easy enough to fix once I realized what was going on.

+### Day 16: The Floor Will Be Lava
+One of those "Find the repeating pattern"-type problems.
+I confused myself a bit reversing the vector of results.
+I should have just left it in the original order, but I wanted to put it in the same order I was thinking in.